subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 If you are wanting to index a Dictionary, then you may be able to restore your project from our dictionary snapshots to save a lot of time.
 Instructions are [here](./dictionary-restore.md)
 :::

-Enter the project deployment ID when addding the new project.
+Enter the project deployment ID when adding the new project.

 ![Add a New Project Using Deploy ID](/assets/img/network/indexer_project_add.png)